Summer programs, generally taken one or two summers prior to enrollment, enable parents and students to get a taste of the boarding school experience.

 If the student visa application is approved, you will be given an F-1 visa stamp in your passport indicating:

-* A multiple entry visa enables a student to enter and leave the U.S. as many times as indicated on the document.
+At this time you will also be given a sealed envelope containing both pages of the I-20.* A multiple entry visa enables a student to enter and leave the U.S. as many times as indicated on the document.
 A single entry visa will require the student to obtain a new visa every time he/she travels outside of the U.S. in order to return.